Skip to content

 The cost to incorporate in Canada will vary according to your location.
 The total cost to incorporate with Ownr can be between $599 and $699, depending on your jurisdiction.
 This includes all government fees, name search fees, company formation documents as well as 12 months on the Ownr platform.
 Get started and incorporate in minutes with Ownr.

 Another option for incorporation is to go directly to the government.
 It’s important to note that the prices listed here are highly unlikely to be the total cost of your incorporation.
-Completing government filings yourself may still incur paperwork and other legal costs, such as hiring a lawyer, in order to ensure that your business is fully compliant.
+Completing government filings yourself may still incur paperwork and other legal costs, such as hiring a lawyer, to ensure compliance with provincial and federal labour laws, environmental regulations, and industry standards.

 It’s also worth remembering that Ggovernment prices will vary based on your jurisdiction and type of incorporation: